qbrilliance/qristal-core/docs/md/vqpu.md

 * `rel_svd_cutoff`: *floating-point*.
 Smallest singular value, relative to the largest singular value, to keep.

-* `measure_sample_sequential`: *string*.
-Measurement sampling modes: `on` for cutensor-based sampling, `off` for cutensornet-based sampling, `auto` for cutensornet-based sampling with cutensor-based sampling as fallback.
+* `measure_sample_method`: *string*, optional.
+Measurement sampling modes: `sequential` for sequential cutensor-based sampling, `cutensornet` for single-shot cutensornet-based sampling, `cutensornet_multishot` for multi-shot cutensornet-based sampling, `auto` (default) for single-shot cutensornet-based sampling with cutensor-based sampling as fallback.

 Settings used if `backend` is `qb-purification` or `cudaq:qb-purification`: